Libar19/vwgolfapi/README.md

 Then find the path where the api is installed and go to the package.json of the plugin "Homebridge-vwconnectid" you should have ""dependencies": {
 "npm-vwconnectidapi": "1.1.4"
-edited on 1.1.4 by the path to your api download previously.
+edited on 1.1.4 by the path to your api download previously under the " ".

 Save, Reboot Homebridge and Enjoy :)